 Cryptozoology, or the study of unknown animals (referred to as cryptids), involves the application of hard science in the pursuit of finding new species and hybrid animals.
-While cryptozoology has been criticized by other scientific fields, several species presumed to be fake have been discovered by cryptozoologists, including the gorilla and the okapi.
+While this field has been criticized by others, several species presumed to be nonexistent have been discovered by these scientists, including the gorilla and the okapi.
 Cryptozoologists travel around the world following reports of strange sightings, documenting scientific evidence and sharing their findings with the public.
-Additionally, cryptozoologists may investigate known species that are reported out of their natural environments or look unusual in appearance.
+Additionally, they may investigate known species that are reported out of their natural environments or look unusual in appearance.
 Travel may include working long hours in remote areas under all types of weather conditions; additionally, some areas of study may not offer modern amenities.

 While a degree isn't necessarily required for this career, earning at least a bachelor's degree in areas such as biology or zoology can improve credibility as a dedicated scientist.
 The following table outlines common requirements to become a cryptozoologist:

 |Degree Level||No degree is required, but college-level training may be helpful*|

 |Key Skills||Strong verbal and written communication skills, critical-thinking, observation and problem-solving skills**|